 No 2 organizations are alike, and one-size solutions are seldom a perfect fit.
-2 types of data are critical to connecting the dots between business performance and people performance:
+Specifically, 2 types of people data are critical to connecting the dots between business performance and people performance:

 - Business metrics linked to the priorities you established.

-- Data on the unique aspects of your environment that set you apart, including your organizational culture, employee experience and engagement, and leadership behaviors and practices.
+- People data on the unique aspects of your environment that set you apart, including your organizational culture, employee experience and engagement, and leadership behaviors and practices.

 Once organizational priorities are established and data collection is complete, predictive modeling helps identify the precise people factors that help or impede your most important business goals.
-Sophisticated analytics point to important linkages and to any gaps in your current leadership practices and behaviors, culture, employee experience, and engagement.
+Sophisticated people analytics point to important linkages and to any gaps in your current leadership practices and behaviors, culture, employee experience, and engagement.
 Using predictive analytics for leadership development allows you to paint a picture of the specific leader behaviors that are likely to have a quantifiable impact on your organization’s business outcomes.

-Now that you’ve connected the dots between people data and key business metrics, you have the insights you need to make smarter investments.
+Now that you’ve connected the dots between your people data and key business metrics, you have the insights you need to make smarter investments.
 You can now take evidence-based steps to strengthen leadership, nurture a culture of engagement, and bring key business strategies to life.

-However, “This can be the riskiest step in the 5-step process,” Flink notes.
+However, this can be the riskiest step in the 5-step process.

 How many times have organizations administered an employee engagement survey, and then failed to act on the data?
 Far too often, the effort put into creating and administering the survey, obtaining the results, and managing and securing the data stops with the final wrap-up communication and message from the CEO.